-Morgan was the representative for Ohio’s 10th congressional district and was a Republican.
+Morgan was the representative for Ohio’s 10th congressional district as a Republican.
 He served from 1903 to 1905.

 He was previously the representative for Ohio’s 10th congressional district as a Republican from 1901 to 1903; and the representative for Ohio’s 10th congressional district as a Republican from 1899 to 1901.